sg-developer-portal/doc-portal-publisher-guide/get-started.md

 After acquiring your TechPass account, click on the Log In button on the [home page](/).

-### 2. Link your account to your Gitlab.com account
+### 2. Link your account to your github.com account

-Once signed in, go to the account tab and click on the "authorize to Gitlab" link.
-You will be directed to your Gitlab account and you will have to grant OAuth permissions for the documentation portal to pull your documentation repository and host it.
+Once signed in, go to the account tab and click on the "authorize to GitHub" link.
+You will be directed to your GitHub account and you will have to grant OAuth permissions for the documentation portal to pull your documentation repository and host it.

 ### 3. Create your Docsify project